Great Filter: The Great Filter

 According to the Great Filter hypothesis, at least one of these steps—if the list were complete—must be improbable.
 If it is not an early step (i.e., in the past), then the implication is that the improbable step lies in the future and humanity's prospects of reaching step 9 (interstellar colonization) are still bleak.
 If the past steps are likely, then many civilizations would have developed to the current level of the human species.
 However, none appear to have made it to step 9, or the Milky Way would be full of colonies.
 So perhaps step 9 is the unlikely one, and the only things that appear likely to keep humanity from step 9 are some sort of catastrophe, an underestimation of the impact of procrastination as technology increasingly unburdens existence, or resource exhaustion leading to the impossibility of making the step due to consumption of the available resources (for example highly constrained energy resources).
 So by this argument, finding multicellular life on Mars (provided it evolved independently) would be bad news, since it would imply steps 2–6 are easy, and hence only 1, 7, 8 or 9 (or some unknown step) could be the big problem.

 Although steps 1–8 have occurred on Earth, any one of these may be unlikely.
 If the first seven steps are necessary preconditions to calculating the likelihood (using the local environment) then an anthropically biased observer can infer nothing about the general probabilities from its (pre-determined) surroundings.
+Using anthropic reasoning, Brandon Carter suggested that the filter lies in our past.
+Put simply, he argued that if the evolutionary path leading to present-day civilization had been probable, we would have expected it to have developed eons ago.